harshrohit/articles/LLM_thinking.md

 **Lie #1: "I'm using AI as a tool, like a calculator"**

-Calculators compute; you still have to know what to compute and why.
-AI generates entire solutions.
-You are not using it.
-You are outsourcing to it.
+Calculators just compute, but you still want to figure out what to compute and why, but AI generates entire solutions.

 **Lie #2: "I'm more productive than ever"**